KrispyAssets/Object-To-Texture-Converter/README.md

 ## License

-This tool is distributed under the MIT License, with an added clause prohibiting commercial resale.
-While you're free to use and modify it for personal and commercial projects, selling the software or any derivatives is not allowed.
+This tool is distributed under the MIT License.

 [Full License Details](LICENSE)